elbosso/plantumlinterfaceproxy/README.md

 x^n + y^n = z^n
 ```

+*Please be aware that TeX is Turing complete (https://elbosso.github.io/tex_virus.html#content) and therefore can pose a security threat (https://elbosso.github.io/resources/tex-login.pdf) - Use this image at your own discretion.
+It is probably best to self-host it and only allow users you know and trust!*

 ### WireViz

 If the first line of the script is *`wireviz`* then the remainder of the script is sent on to a [WireViz](https://github.com/formatc1702/WireViz) renderer.
 This renderer produces and